mpaperno/LGKeys-TouchPortal-Plugin/README.md

 * Automatically detects when current memory slot changes (Windows only).
 * Special feature option to assign custom names for the individual memory slots, per game profile.
 * Monitors game profiles for changes and automatically updates all displayed macros (manual refresh also available).
-* Option to send G key and mouse button press events back to TouchPortal (Windows only).
+* Option to send G key and mouse button press events back to _Touch Portal_ (Windows only).
 Allows control of TP actions via hardware keys.

 ## Examples